 Next Generation Physical Science and Everyday Thinking

-Studies of the earlier versions of Next Gen PET found significant gains in university students’ conceptual understanding of core ideas from physical science and significant positive shifts in their attitudes and beliefs about the nature of science and the learning of science.
+Next Gen PET has been developed over the past ten years by a team of scientists and science educators using design principles based on research on science learning.
+Preliminary data from learning impact studies suggest that both the Studio-style Class and Lecture-style Class versions of Next Gen PET promote significant growth in students’ conceptual understanding.
+Studies of the earlier versions of Next Gen PET found significant gains in students’ conceptual understanding of core ideas from physical science and significant positive shifts in their attitudes and beliefs about the nature of science and their learning of science.

 Ideal for Small, Lab-Based Courses